fengzhijie88/elevator-project/README.md

 ### Infinite capacity
 The file "elevator simulation finite capacity" contains both the iterative solution and the simulation result of interested distributions.
 ### Finite capacity
 The file "elevator simulation inite capacity" contains the simulation and outputs a key figure to show synchronization.
 All relevent data are stored in lists or numpy array for plotting and further analysis.
+The file "clearing probability" is a simplified version of the simulation that only record the clearing probaility.